jwermuth/basecamp-jenkins/README.md

 ## Implemented

 * As an Administrator I want to change Jenkins configuration and have those changes pushed to all clients
+* As a Developer I want to version control my CI so I can recreate my CI system

 ##Backlog